-While Kando does not have a builtin way to open menus with mouse buttons or touch gestures, there are many platform-dependent third-party tools which can help you with this.
+While Kando does not have a builtin way to open menus with 🖱️ mouse buttons or 👆 touch gestures, there are many platform-dependent third-party tools which can help you with this!

-How to Open Menus From Other Tools
+Alternative Ways to Open Menus

-Third-Party Tools for Opening Menus
+More Third-Party Tools

 - GestureSign allows opening a Kando menu with multi-touch taps and gestures on both touchpad and touchscreen.